Understanding and Overcoming Money Avoidance: A Path to Financial Empowerment

 Money avoidance is a common, human response to complex emotions and histories.
 But it doesn’t have to define your financial future.
 With awareness, compassion, and small intentional steps, you can begin to transform your relationship with money from one of fear to empowerment.

-Whether you’re an individual looking to build healthier habits or a therapist working to sustain your practice, the path to financial clarity and confidence is available to you.
+Whether you’re an individual or couples looking to build healthier habits, the path to financial clarity and confidence is available to you.

 Ready to take the first step?
-Explore our resources or book a financial therapy session today to start rewriting your money story.
+Explore our resources or book a financial coaching session today to start rewriting your money story.